If you’re planning a trip to Patagonia, chances are you’ve heard of Perito Moreno, Argentina’s constantly advancing glacier.

 The boat is considerably smaller, carrying only 20 passengers compared to the large catamaran we were on and you get the opportunity for a little hiking too.

 If you plan on visiting the Marble Caves, this option will save you a few extra driving miles as Chacabuco is a 70 kilometre diversion off the Carretera Austral.

-If sea kayaking interests you, check with the tour operators here too.
-It is possible to arrange to kayak in San Rafael Lagoon.
+If sea kayaking interests you, check with the tour operators here too because it’s possible to kayak in the lagoon.

 The town has a few hostels and hotels you can book in advance too – probably best in the high season.
 You can browse for availability here.

 Overlanders need not worry.
 You can park overnight for free on the shores of Lago General Carrera.
 Nearby, there’s some wonderful wild camping opportunities too.

 Explore the surrounding area and find your own lupin scented spot, or check out iOverlander for gems others have found before you.